 “Hungry” and “Tasty” she uses the same sign for, rubbing her belly.

 “Finished” was a godsend to use with her: shed accept that her time at the park was over once you’d signed “Finished”.
 She does occasionally use it herself now in combination with bed, usually.
 Increasingly now, she is using the “finished” sign – generally when she is having her hair washed and she’s not in the mood.
+This has now been applied to her in the following contexts: when she has finished eating and when she has finished on the toilet.

 “Good” is starting to come with a lot of work at the moment (July ’17).
 I really want her to be able to communicate her feelings – hence why I have put that as a success criteria on her ECHP application.
 Thanks to The Fox And The Star, where “even when the rain fell, Fox felt fine,” it’s starting to come.
 Although she is struggling to close her fist and get her thumb up: random finger or fingers often poke out!
 For an update on this sign, see here.